 Data security for tax and accounting firmsProtect your clients and your practice

-Cybercriminals are specifically targeting tax and accounting firms at increasing rates — and it's not just the big firms being targeted, but firms of all sizes.
+Cybercriminals are specifically targeting tax and accounting firms at increasing rates.
+It's not just the big firms being targeted, but firms of all sizes.

-At Thomson Reuters, the security of your data and your clients' data is a top priority — and we're continuing to take steps to strengthen data security, help you protect your practice and comply with IRS security requirements.
+At Thomson Reuters, the security of your data and your clients' data is a top priority.
+We're continuing to take steps to strengthen data security, help you protect your practice, and comply with IRS security requirements.
 Working together, we can put safeguards in place to help you protect your clients and your firm.

 IRS requirements for tax software

 Beginning with tax year 2016, the IRS — working in partnership with tax software vendors and practitioners in the profession — put security requirements in place for all tax-related software for professionals.
 At Thomson Reuters, we believe that all data is important, so these changes were applied to all our software.

 Here is a summary of the IRS requirements:

 - Login requirements: Tax-related software for professionals needs to be protected by a login with certain password requirements.